 Also, on the topic of water, now is a good time to drain any hoses you use to get water to your barn.
 It’s pretty frustrating to need to refill water during a cold snap and find the hose clogged with ice.
 Drain the hoses easily by laying them on a slight hill so the water drains out.
 When empty, roll up the hose and put it somewhere that it won’t be buried under snow.

-Dry Bedding Cleaning out old damp bedding and replacing it with dry shavings and straw will help insulate and keep the animals dry and comfortable.
+Hopefully, you did some barn and coop preparations, as fall arrived.
+Cleaning up and replacing used bedding with dry straw helps your animals and poultry stay warm and dry.
 If you haven’t already started your deep litter coop bedding for winter, now would be a great time to get started.
 If the bad weather has already hit your area, I would just add some straw for insulation and wait until a nicer weather pattern comes along.
-I have two days before it hits here, so I will be stripping out the coop and duck house and adding dry shavings and straw.
-This will be the base for our deep litter coop bedding this winter.
 Read more on Deep Litter Bedding in Coops here.

-Block the wind If the storm will blow snow and rain into a stall or chicken coop, set up some type of temporary wind block.
+If the storm will blow snow and rain into a stall or chicken coop, set up some type of temporary wind block.
 For our duck house we use old feed bags against the wire enclosed windows to keep the rain out.
-The windows in our chicken house have drop in plexiglass windows that I can take in and out as the weather demands.
-It is not a good thing to totally close up the coop as air circulation needed.
-But if the storm will be blowing rain into the coop then we close up some of the windows.
+The windows in our chicken house have drop in plexi-glass windows that I can take in and out as the weather demands.
+It is not a good thing to totally close up the coop or rabbit hutches as air circulation is needed.
+Check that the roof line or end vents are clear and working properly.

 So fill up some gallon jugs with tap water, drain the farm hoses and grab a bag of feed to tide everyone over.
-You may live in an area that is used to severe winter weather but some of the country will be taken unaware this week.
-With a few preparations you can help your animals be cozy and comfortable while you wait for more normal temperatures to return.
+You may live in an area that is used to severe winter weather each year.
+There are many of us in more moderate areas for winter.
+We can follow some quick winter tips for poultry and livestock comfort and safety.